The culinary delight of the Ribera Baixa

 based on a mix of eel, potatoes, garlic and pepper,

-or the fideuada which is a
+or the fideua which is a

 kind of seafood paella with pasta instead of rice.